-Increment the limit value
++ Increment the limit value

-Decrement the limit value
+- Decrement the limit value

 numberjobs The number of jobs.

-number-

-sessions The number of sessions.
+number- session ns The number of sessions.

-limits.
+<omitted></omitted> If you specify no parameter, a message is displayed listing the current limits.

 queuename The name of the job queue whose limit is being changed or displayed.